wazo-platform/wazo-platform.org/content/uc-doc/high_availability/introduction.md

 You can configure the master and slave in whatever order you want.

-You must also run `xivo-sync -i` on the master to setup file synchronization.
-Running `xivo-sync -i` will create a passwordless SSH key on the master, stored under the `/root/.ssh` directory, and will add it to the `/root/.ssh/authorized_keys` file on the slave.
+You must also run `wazo-sync -i` on the master to setup file synchronization.
+Running `wazo-sync -i` will create a passwordless SSH key on the master, stored under the `/root/.ssh` directory, and will add it to the `/root/.ssh/authorized_keys` file on the slave.
 The following directories will then be rsync'ed every hour: